 “I’m dehydrated.”
 I squeak, my voice almost completely gone.
 “No food or water.
+He drugged me three or four days ago.
 Nothing else,” I tell her.
 She smiles and nods.

 “Thank you,” she says, squeezing my hand.
-“Go to sleep.”
+“Rest, now.”
 I nod and close my eyes.

 “Baby!”
 Christian darts from his seat and leans over me, holding my face and putting his forehead to mine.
 “I thought I lost you.”
 I put my hands in his hair.